 Keeneland was founded with the mission to put the best interests of the horse first.
 Throughout our 83-year history, the safety of horse and rider has been priority No. 1.
 Toward that goal, Keeneland has invested significantly in state-of-the-art technology to provide the most consistent racing surfaces possible and in initiatives that advance health and welfare research to benefit horse and rider; funded Thoroughbred aftercare initiatives; and been among the first to participate in databases that track equine and jockey injuries to promote transparency and study.

 NTRA Safety & Integrity Alliance Accreditation

 Keeneland was among the first race tracks in North America to earn accreditation by the National Thoroughbred Racing Association’s Safety & Integrity Alliance in 2009.
-Since then, Keeneland has been fully re-accredited every two years, most recently in the fall of 2017.
+Since then, Keeneland has been fully re-accredited every two years, most recently in 2019.